 - Indent the entire block by 0.5 inches.

 If you’re including two or more lines of dialogue from a play, format it the same.
 Use all caps for the speakers’ names or use a different font.

 Although you should copy the quotation exactly as it is, there is room for some modification.
 For example, in Chicago style you are allowed to change small errors such as obvious spelling errors without noting the change.

 - If the language uses obsolete words or phrasing

-To emphasis a part of a quotation by using italics, add a note within brackets such as [emphasis added].
+If you want to emphasize a part of a quotation by using italics, add a note within brackets, such as [emphasis added].

-If you insert an explanation or your own words into a quotation set it off by brackets [museums, libraries].
+If you insert an explanation or your own words into a quotation, set it off by square brackets, like [museums, libraries].

 If you have a long quotation that can be shortened by omitting unneeded words or phrases, you can insert ellipses in place of the words.
 However, make sure you’re not removing words that change the meaning of the quotation.

 Incorporating Quotes for Depth

 It’s always a good idea to incorporate quotations, particularly when discussing a writer’s unique style.
 Long quotations are acceptable and can add depth to your paper.